How to survive the dreaded “Mommy Clique” (and share your own stories)

 1) Start early.
 I was clueless to the whole Mommy Clique phenomenon when my kids were in preschool.
 I’d come, I’d go, I’d pick up my daughter and call it good.
 It wasn’t until the middle of the year I realized friendships were forming without me and I was that loner in the school cafeteria.
 Again.

 2) Compliment.
 I am the queen of small talk (OK, any talk) but for the shy people out there, you can’t go wrong with a compliment.
 Praising a cute baby is a sure-fire “in.”
-Well, unless the baby is kind of ugly, in which case they’ll know you’re lying.

 3) Reach out to the loners.
 Once you form friendships, it’s easy to stick with the same crowd.
 Try to include people standing by themselves including other moms, grandmas and fathers.
 My husband assures me dads have feelings, too.

 I’ve also made some mistakes over the years.